THE COMING OF THE KINGDOM OF GOD

 Notice that it is the Gospel of the Kingdom that is to be announced.
 This is because it is a testimony of the coming of God’s Kingdom to the earth.
 It would be foolish for God’s witnesses to preach about the saints going to Heaven, when that is not what is going to take place.
 In actual truth, those who are telling people today that they are saved to go to Heaven to live in a mansion are bearing a false witness!

 So when you see standing in the holy place ‘the abomination that causes desolation,’ spoken of through the prophet Daniel—let the reader understand (Matthew 24:15)

 He will confirm a covenant with many for one “seven.”
 In the middle of the “seven” he will put an end to sacrifice and offering.
 And on a wing of the temple he will set up an abomination that causes desolation, until the end that is decreed is poured out on him.
 (Daniel 9:27)

-It appears to me that from the beginning of time, people for the most part, including Christian people, prefer to lead their own life instead of learning to seek God's will in all they think, speak, and do.
+It appears to me that from the beginning of time, most people, including Christians, prefer to lead their own lives instead of learning to seek God’s will in all they think, speak, and do.
 This is why the world and the churches are in such confusion all the time.

 The time when people live according to their own understanding is drawing to a close.
 When Jesus returns, we will learn to live according to God’s will only.

 Christ on the wing of the Temple refused to “step out in faith,” as we are encouraged to do today.
 He would have been standing there yet if God had not permitted Him to climb down.
 Or maybe God carried Him down.

 From what I hear, I think sometimes most Church organizations do not know what it means to listen to Jesus.
 They promote this seminar, that event, the next retreat.
 But I do not get the feeling they are hearing from Jesus.
 I believe they are doing what they feel is right and expected of them.
 But they “step out in faith,” trusting that God will help them.